Dragoul/assassins/README.md

 Assassins
 =========

-Remake of the classic game Assassins for MAC
+Remake of the classic MAC game Assassins